oaeproject/Hilary/README.md

 #### Redis

-Download and install (or compile) the latest version of [redis](http://redis.io/download).
-For compilation instructions, please see the installation of the redis download page.
+Download and install (or compile) the latest version of Redis, please follow the installation instructions on the [Redis download page](http://redis.io/download).
 Once installed, you can start it by running the following:

 ```
 cd my-redis-dir
 src/redis-server
 ```

-Redis is used for caching frequently accessed data and broadcast messages (PubSub) across the app cluster.
+Redis is used for caching frequently accessed data and for broadcasting messages (PubSub) across the application cluster.

 #### ElasticSearch